 Sometimes groups of melanocytes make moles, also called nevi.
 Most people have some

 moles on their bodies.
-These moles are usually pink, tan, or brown.
+These moles are often pink, tan, or brown.
 They can be flat

-or raised, and are usually round or oval.
-Most moles are on the chest or the upper
+or raised, and are often round or oval.
+Most moles are on the chest or the upper part

-Moles don't usually grow or change very much.
+Moles don't often grow or change very much.
 Moles can fade in older adults.
-Most
+Most moles

-moles are not cancer (benign), and do not lead to cancer.
+are not cancer (benign).
+And they don't lead to cancer.
 Some abnormal moles, called

-dysplastic nevi, are an increased risk of melanoma.
+dysplastic nevi, have an increased risk of melanoma.
 These should be checked regularly

 by a doctor.